mscjourney/2AOS/README.md

 }
 ```
 - `name` must be unique (case-insensitive) across all clients.
-- `apiKey` is generated (cryptographically secure hex) and NOT returned in the create response (delivered out-of-band).
+- `apiKey` is generated (cryptographically secure hex).
+Admin endpoints can rotate or retrieve keys; clients use the value in requests.
-- Current implementation returns portal guidance instead of exposing the key directly.

 ### WeatherRecommendation
 ```json